ow-mods/ow-mod-man/owmods_gui/HELP.md

 Please ensure you have [Mono](https://www.mono-project.com/) installed and available on your PATH.

 To debug issues with mono set the `MONO_LOG_LEVEL` variable to `debug`. and look at the logs.

+On steam deck, keep in mind the game won't launch if you click Launch Game from the manager while in game mode.
+You need to launch the game directly from the steam deck's game mode.

 ### On Flatpak